SharadaShehan/Automated_Attendance_System/README.md

     ```
     Replace `ROOT_PATH` text with actual path of parent directory of Automated_Attendance_System folder.

-5) create `.env` file in `/backend/backend/` location with following variables in it.
+5) Create `.env` file in `/backend/backend/` location with following variables in it.

     ```
     DEBUG=1